hayde0264/CS-Degree/Control-Flow/Switch.md

 # Switch

 The **switch** statement allows a variable to be tested for equality against a list of values.
-Each value is called a "case".
+Each value is called a "case."

 The switch statement can be **implemented instead of redundant if/else statements** to increase code readability.